rovitotv/SensorCraft/README.rst

 README
 ******

-text ontop of image

 .. figure:: images/sensorcraft_lab_coat_small.jpg
     :align: center

-text on bottom of image, image should be above

 Most people are familiar with Minecraft (Minecraft is developed by Mojang and not related to this programming tutorial nor do